Key Takeaways

 The State Department encourages passport holders to apply for a new passport approximately 9 months before the expiration date.
 Routine processing takes 4 to 6 weeks.
 Expedited services take 2 to 3 weeks.

-Answer: At 16, you will only need one parent’s consent (implied will do) to get a passport.
+A: At 16, you will only need one parent’s consent (implied) to get a passport.
 Your dad may write you a check for the passport fees and give you a signed letter stating consent for the passport application.

 You need the following for the passport application: